Water Asset Management | Autodesk

 More proactive asset management.
 More effective asset decisions.

 Give everyone access to asset conditions, associated risks, and rehabilitation plans.
-Read this e-book to learn how the investment you’ve made into inspection data can be turned into valuable information that helps you prioritise your plans and minimise future system failures.
+Read this e-book to learn how the investment you’ve made into inspection data can be turned into valuable information that helps you prioritize your plans and minimize future system failures.

 Emergency maintenance can cost up to 3 times more than planned maintenance.* But a proactive approach can help you avoid potential asset failures.
-Maximise the use of inspections, prioritise your O&M and capital improvement plans, and help justify asset interventions for quick fund approval.
+Maximize the use of inspections, prioritize your O&M and capital improvement plans, and help justify asset interventions for quick fund approval.

 * Source: Bluefield’s WATER INDUSTRY 4.0 report